-Students in grades 9-12 may use electronic devices during noninstructional times through the school day - between classes, lunchtime, before and after school if such use is done quietly and with appropriate regard for the safety of the user and others.
-Teachers may direct students to place all electronic devices in phone caddie in the classroom.
-Students must follow teacher classroom policy.
+Students in grades 9-12 may use electronic devices during non-instructional times through the school day - between classes, lunchtime, before and after school if such use is done quietly and with appropriate regard for the safety of the user and others.
+Teachers may direct students to place all electronic devices in a phone caddie within the classroom.
+Students must follow the classroom policy.
 If there are extenuating circumstances, students should discuss this with the teacher prior to accessing electronic devices.
-If teachers' electronic device policy is violated the teacher may issue consequences, send a referral to the principal, or confiscate electronic device to give to the principal if violating rules.
-Any student that takes a video or picture of another student or staff member without permission could face school consequences.
+If teachers' electronic device policy is violated the teacher may issue consequences, send a referral to the principal, or confiscate electronic devices to give to the principal.
+Any student that takes a video or picture of another student or staff member without permission is subject to disciplinary action including suspension from school.